ser/phpbb-nagios/README.md

 #### What is being checked?

 The most basic check is done by serving any valid 200 response.
 It means that web server is working.
-Additionally, the nagios phpBB extension checks:
+Additionally, the nagios phpBB extension:

-- [x] it checks and servers the version of phpBB, if the phpBB version is not up to date, the extension sends a `WARNING` with a short explanation,
+- [x] checks and serves the version of phpBB, if the phpBB version is not up to date, the extension sends a `WARNING` with a short explanation,
-- [x] it checks if the forum is ON, if not, the extension serves a `WARNING` with a short explanation,
+- [x] checks if the forum is ON, if not, the extension serves a `WARNING` with a short explanation,
-- [x] for statistical purposes, the extension provides an amount of currently registered users.
+- [x] for statistical purposes, the extension provides an amount of currently registered users and other useful statistical data, which can be stored by your nagios instance.

 #### What precisely do I get from this extension?